Bibbidiba: Music video

 A music video for the song was released on Hoshimachi's YouTube channel on March 22, 2024.
 Bivi and Nike Shimaguchi, who form the experimental art duo MimicryMeta and had collaborated with Tooboe and Zutomayo, directed the video.
 A mockumentary with no audible dialogue, Hoshimachi is depicted filming a Cinderella-inspired dance number at a production studio when she complains to the director about having to wear high heels during the number.
 After she trips over during filming, the director (played by Shigeo Osako) has an argument with one of the production staff when Hoshimachi voices her anger towards the former; this escalates violently after Hoshimachi throws her glass slipper at the director, causing production staff to restrain the two away from each other.
 Holding the camera, she changes into another set of clothes from a nearby hallway and walks outside, where she dances the Charleston with only her hands and face animated.

 To choreograph the acting, MimicryMeta used previsualization and storyboarding, before filming at a park while, as Shimaguchi recalled, "the neighbors [were] walking their dogs".
 Although the music video looks like a one-shot film, with the camera rotating a full 180 degrees during the filming scene between the stage and the production staff, the filming process reportedly took thirty shots and 200 takes.
-MetaMimicry hired Osako to play the director based on his experience with Senritsu Kaiki World: Kowasugi!, another mockumentary.
+MimicryMeta hired Osako to play the director based on his experience with Senritsu Kaiki World: Kowasugi!, another mockumentary.

 The music video uses rotoscoping to combine live-action actors and animated characters, with Yu Numata comparing this to the golden age of American animation; Bivi said that they decided to use live-action animation in order to make the video look realistic and take advantage of the creative freedom it offers.
 Shimaguchi recalled that the backgrounds were the most difficult part of the animation, as well as watching Hoshimachi's videos as research for her facial expressions.
 Other observers compared it to Who Framed Roger Rabbit and Space Jam; however, despite having to bring the former up during production, Shimaguchi denied that the film directly influenced it.
 Bivi and Shimaguchi handled the live-action footage and backgrounds, respectively.
 Digital compositing was handled by Yasukura and Kuromaru, and Negibidama handled both production progress and Hoshimachi's animated parts for the final scene.